 - Gender and sexuality are complex, develop over time, and are influenced by many factors (biological, psychological, social, etc.).

-The aim of this network is to create a supportive forum for members to network, learn, communicate, and collaborate about these issues.
+- The aim of this network is to create a supportive forum for members to network, learn, communicate, and collaborate on these issues.
 The network will also function as a resource for those who are gender questioning or experiencing gender dysphoria and their families to learn and to find support from thoughtful therapists.